The Netherlands is an attractive destination, especially if you want to live and work in a business-friendly Northern European country.

 If you are married to, or the registered partner of, a Dutch citizen and you have been living together in the Netherlands for at least three years you can apply for citizenship by marriage.

 The Immigration and Naturalization Service (IND) will ask for several documents, which vary according to your nationality.

 In the Netherlands, all basic rights of citizens are clearly laid out in the Constitution.
 Being a Dutch national means you can enter the Netherlands freely without any restrictions.

 Other rights that apply to Dutch citizens include the right to vote, stand in elections for parliamentary positions, and join the military.

 Renouncing Other Nationalities

-To become a Dutch citizen, you must renounce any other nationalities which you may possess.
+To become a Dutch citizen, you must renounce any other nationalities.
 The only exception to this rule is if you are a refugee and if your origin country does not allow you to renounce your nationality.

 Nomad Capitalist can help you get the Netherlands golden visa and, in time, the passport.
 We have years of experience catering to the needs of people seeking European citizenships by investment.

 If you’re interested, get in touch to review your options.